joinself/self-typescript-sdk/README.md

 #### Identity

-The identity service provides functionality for looking up identitiesm devices and public keys.
+The identity service provides functionality for looking up identities, devices and public keys.

 Get an identity: